kmkumaran/purchasing/README.md

     C:\chef-repo\cookbook\knife cookbook site download apt

- We need to install two dependencies for our recipe: the apt cookbook, and the chef-client cookbook.
+ We need to install additional dependencies for our recipe: the apt cookbook, and the chef-client, cron, logrotate & windows cookbook.
 This can be accomplished using the knife cookbook site command, which will download the cookbooks from the official Chef cookbook repository, [https://supermarket.chef.io/cookbooks](https://supermarket.chef.io/cookbooks).

-**Step 7.** Download the chef-client cookbook.

-    knife cookbook site download chef-client

 Extract the '*.tar.gz' files into cookbook directory.
 It should look like below